lucidchin/IGME-235-Fall-2020/exercises/semantic.md

 # Exercise: Structural and Semantic HTML

-Same as previous exercises:  Continue with partner if possible.
-Figure out how to meet provided goals.
-Ask people for help if needed.
+Don't forget to ask for help if needed.
+Don't spend a lot of time (especially in the in-person lab) being stuck.

 ## Do as much of the following as possible: